The Scientist (Arrow): Production

 Preparation ran from September 19 until September 27, 2013.
 Shooting ran from September 30 until October 9, 2013.
 The episode also serves as a backdoor pilot to the spin-off series The Flash, with the introduction of Barry Allen, played by guest star Grant Gustin.

+During filming, both the cast and crew of Arrow and The Flash shared sets in Vancouver; for the crossover scenes, the writers and producers of the two series—particularly Marc Guggenheim and Andrew Kreisberg—came together and combined their writers’ rooms.
+As a result, the production processes of both shows ran on a coordinated, compressed schedule, requiring the crews to shoot scenes from both series back-to-back on the same day, which meant an intense and complex working pace for the actors.

+In this episode, Grant Gustin (Barry Allen) and Stephen Amell (Oliver Queen), along with the stunt and visual effects teams, filmed fight scenes involving superpowers for the first time.
+Grant Gustin discussed how meticulous the VFX-heavy shoots on The Flash are: “Most scenes are filmed in an empty space; the movements are added digitally afterward.
+On Arrow, however, the scene plays out in ‘real time,’ and the audience experiences it exactly as the camera sees it.”
+These two different filming styles required extra planning since they were brought together specifically for the crossover.

+Specifically, the fight scenes where Flash and Arrow faced off were filmed over three nights and were described by the series’ production team as sequences with the “highest production value.”
+Additionally, in the scenes depicting their confrontation, the physical and psychological dynamics of both a novice superhero (Barry) and an experienced archer (Oliver) were highlighted.

+During filming, the cast noted that because they were shooting both series simultaneously, they sometimes confused which scene belonged to which show, frequently switching between The Flash and Arrow on the production schedule.
+Grant Gustin and Stephen Amell described this experience as “dizzying but exciting.”

 Release

 "The Scientist" was first aired in the United States on The CW on December 4, 2013.
 It was aired alongside the U.S. broadcast in Canada on CTV, while it was first aired in the United Kingdom on Sky 1 on December 9, 2013.
 The episode, along with the rest of the second season, was released on Blu-ray and DVD on September 16, 2014, and began streaming on Netflix in the United States on October 8, 2014.